mishra-amrit/functions-engine/functionRuntimes/java8-runtime/README.md

-# FunctionsEngine runtime for Java 8
+# Functions Engine Runtime for Java 8
-Performs the execution of Java apps uploaded to FunctionsEngine.
+Performs the execution of Java apps uploaded to Functions Engine.
 This forms as a base for the Java apps.

 The target class of App should have one or more of the following method signatures :